 You’ll also need to pay for accommodation and living costs, flights, specialist medical insurance and the cost of taking time off work if you need to take unpaid leave.
 Calculate roughly the total cost for being treated abroad and make sure you have a healthy contingency fund in case anything goes wrong.

-Here is a list of costs you can ask your clinic to clarify:
+Here is a list of IVF costs abroad you can ask your clinic to clarify:

 - Cost of the initial consultation with an infertility specialist;